-The difference between the Company's effective tax rate and the federal statutory rate primarily results from the effect of state income taxes, nondeductible expenses, changes in the cash surrender value of life insurance and, for the six months ended June 30, 2009, the alternative fuel tax credit.
-The alternative fuel tax credit, which expired on December 31, 2009, increased the effective tax benefit rate by 1.3% for the six months ended June 30, 2009.
-During the six months ended June 30, 2010, the Company received refunds of \$31.5 million of federal and state taxes paid in prior years primarily from loss carrybacks allowed by the U.S. Internal Revenue Code.
+The difference between the Company's effective tax rate and the federal statutory rate primarily results from the effect of state income taxes, nondeductible expenses, changes in the cash surrender value of life insurance and, for the nine months ended September 30, 2009, the alternative fuel tax credit.
+The alternative fuel tax credit, which expired on December 31, 2009, increased the effective tax benefit rate by 0.9% for the nine months ended September 30, 2009.
+The Company made \$2.7 million of federal and state tax payments during the nine months ended September 30, 2010 and received refunds of \$32.0 million of federal and state taxes paid in prior years primarily from loss carrybacks allowed by the U.S. Internal Revenue Code.
 As a result of federal tax refunds received, the Company has realized \$8.1 million of the federal tax benefit recorded in 2010.

-At June 30, 2010, the Company had net deferred tax assets of \$13.4 million.
+At September 30, 2010, the Company had net deferred tax assets of \$11.5 million.
 The Company has evaluated the need for a valuation allowance for deferred tax assets by considering the future reversal of existing taxable temporary differences, taxable income in prior carryback years and available tax-planning strategies.
 Deferred tax liabilities scheduled to reverse in future years will offset the majority of deferred tax assets.
 Federal legislative changes in 2009 allowed taxable losses for 2008 or 2009 to be carried back five years.
 After 2009, the federal loss carryback period reverts to two years.
 The Company had taxable income of \$88.5 million, \$122.1 million, \$157.1 million and \$99.5 million in 2007, 2006, 2005 and 2004, respectively.
-The Company has filed loss carryback returns and received refunds for losses incurred through February 28, 2010, the end of the Company's tax year.
+The Company filed loss carryback returns and received refunds for losses incurred through February 28, 2010, the end of the Company's tax year.
 In some cases, state taxes paid in prior years will also be available for recovery by carryback of losses incurred for 2009 through February 28, 2010.
 Because of uncertainty regarding the level and timing of future taxable income, the expectation of future taxable income alone does not make realization of deferred tax assets more likely than not.
-There are tax-planning strategies available which would support deferred tax assets recorded as of June 30, 2010.
+The Company would need approximately \$33 million of future taxable income to realize net deferred tax assets as of September 30, 2010.
+This amount does not consider the availability of the carryback of any future losses incurred nor does it consider available tax-planning strategies which would support deferred tax assets recorded as of September 30, 2010.
 For example, certain expense components that generate deferred tax assets are eligible for a significantly longer carryback period if the Company so elects.
 Because there is sufficient taxable income in the longer carryback period, the assets related to these expense items are expected to be fully realized.
-Also, contributions to the Company's nonunion pension plan prior to September 15, 2010 are also available to convert deferred tax assets to refundable taxes.
-The Company would need approximately \$38 million of future taxable income to realize net deferred tax assets as of June 30, 2010.
-This amount does not consider the availability of the carryback of any future losses incurred nor does it consider available tax-planning strategies.